Indus Trust: Hyderabad

-The Principal of Indus International School, Hyderabad is Ms Nuwaira Pasha.
+The Principal of Indus International School, Hyderabad is Nuwaira Pasha.

 Academic ranking

-Whole Education Curriculum
+Whole education curriculum

 In addition to academic subjects, sports, dance, music and art are incorporated into the curriculum.
 The school offers basketball, football, cricket, tennis, volleyball, swimming, athletics, karate, and horse-riding, among other sports.
 For students wishing to further their musical talents, the music department offers lessons in guitar, violin, keyboard, flute, drums, and a variety of other music instruments.
-Students may be elected to join the School Orchestra.
+Students may be elected to join the school orchestra.

 Leadership Curriculum

 All students also follow the proprietary Indus Leadership Curriculum, unique in the Indian education industry, alongside their regular curriculum.

 Parent Advisory Committee

 Indus International School Hyderabad has a Parental Advisory Committee (PAC) which is made up of Indus Hyderabad parents.
 The PAC provides an opportunity to Indus parents to share their concerns, providing a communication channel between parents and the management.

 Admission

 Admission into Indus International School Hyderabad is based on an all-inclusive policy.
-Admissions are granted upon review of the past 2 years' academic records and on the mental organization, creativity and critical thinking skills of the student, which may be based on an evaluation by the school head.
+Admissions are granted upon review of the past two years' academic records and on the mental organization, creativity and critical thinking skills of the student, which may be based on an evaluation by the school head.